-The museum is built in such a way that while you wander through it, you go through the original and chronological creation of Picasso himself and are exposed to informational items and relevant events from his time, year after year.
+The museum is built in such a way that while you wander through it, you go through the original and chronological creations of Picasso himself and are exposed to informational items and relevant events from his time, year after year.
 Thanks to this form of presentation, you can understand Picasso's complex artistic development process and the points of reference in his artistic history and historical events during the creative process - the blue, pink, Cubist and surreal period.
-For example, you can see, along with pictures of Picasso from the 50s, cartoons depicting the attitude of the people of the period to his works.
+For example, you can see, along with pictures of Picasso from the 50's, cartoons depicting the attitude of the people of the period to his works.
 The museum also tries to show the influence of Picasso's granddaughter on his works, which have become much less abstract ever since she was born.

 The museum is located in the Marais area in the third district of Paris.